Internship and Volunteer Opportunities

-Interning with Mecklenburg County Public Health is a great way to learn about and contribute to the great work we do in the community.
+Interning and volunteering with Mecklenburg County Public Health are great ways to learn about and contribute to the great work we do in the community.

-Interning with Mecklenburg County Public Health is a great way to learn about and contribute to the great work we do in the community.
+Interning and volunteering with Mecklenburg County Public Health are great ways to learn about and contribute to the great work we do in the community.
 We understand that meaningful internships help ensure a well-rounded and prepared public health workforce now and for the future.

 Prior to accepting interns, we must have an Affiliation Agreement between Mecklenburg County and the student’s college/university.
 Please note that the process to establish a new agreement can take a few months.